Sciatica Causes: Learn how Pilates can help

 Spinal Stenosis is indicated by a narrowing of the spinal canal where the nerve root passes through.
 Bone spurs start forming on the spine changing its shape thus irritating the nerve root that runs through the canal.

-Pilates exercises strengthen the musculature that supports the arthritic joints.
+Pilates exercises strengthen the musculature that surrounds and supports the arthritic joints.

 The many flexion and articulation exercises help to the open the spinal canal relieving the pressure sciatica causes to the nerve root.